Date and oat slices are a traybake made with homemade date purée sandwiched between two layers of oat crumble.

 - 2 teaspoons baking powder

-To make the date filling, place 300g dates in a pan with 40g granulated sugar, 2 teaspoons vanilla essence and 100ml water.
+Chop the dates and place in a pan with the vanilla extract and water.
 Simmer until the dates have softened and the mixture resembles pulp.
 Add more water if needed.
-Leave the mixture to cool.

-To make the crumble mixture, sift 200g flour into a bowl and add 2 teaspoons baking powder.
-Rub in 150g butter (or use a food processor).
-Stir in 120g oats and 120g granulated sugar.
+Sift the flour into a bowl and add the baking powder.
+Cut the butter into small pieces and rub into the flour (or use a food processor).
+Stir in the oats and sugar.

 Line the tin with greaseproof paper or a non stick lining sheet.
 Place half the crumble mixture into the base of the baking tin and press into place with the back of a spoon.

-Spread the remaining half of the crumble mixture over the top and sprinkle a few extra oats over the top.
+Spread the remaining half of the crumble mixture over the date purée.
+The top layer of crumble does not need to be compacted.

 Tips